 PS 16 TRENCHES

 No trenches may be left open during the Contractor’s holiday during December and January.
-All trenches which have been excavated but which have not been finally backfilled and compacted at the commencement of the said holiday period shall be temporarily fully backfilled and compacted to a standard which will
+All trenches which have been excavated but which have not been finally backfilled and compacted at the commencement of the said holiday period shall be temporarily fully backfilled and compacted to a standard which will.

-(a) prevent damage occurring to the trenches or any other part of the Works;
+(a) prevent damage occurring to the trenches or any other part of the Works.

-(b) prevent damage to or physical loss of the property of any person;
+(b) prevent damage to or physical loss of the property of any person.

-(c) eliminate the risk of injury to any person;
+(c) eliminate the risk of injury to any person.

 All costs involved in the temporary backfilling and compaction of such trenches and the subsequent reopening of the trenches after the holiday period shall be for the Contractor’s account.